tharpm95/basic_rust_engine/README.md

 # Project Overview

-Basic Rust Engine - Some basic components needed to build an engine in Rust
+Basic Rust Engine - Some basic components needed to build a graphics engine in Rust

 ## Getting Started